Sumitkc74/cs11a/README.md

 ## ISSUES

 Need to look into
-- codespace auto completing lines of codes.
+- codespace auto completing lines of codes. - due to copilot

-- try to disable copolit
+- to disable copolit - go to extension and disable and reload the window to get changes

-- Azure payment plan
+- Azure payment plan - could not view since account already created

 HOS01  - updated
 - opening same codespace for the second time, not a new one